Skip to main content

 Trading flat or reverse skew

-What you see: Calls are surprisingly expensive right now.
+What you see: calls are surprisingly expensive right now.
 This is rare in indices but common in meme stocks or takeover targets where investors have their hearts set on an upside explosion.

 Your next move:

-Strategy → Covered calls or collar spreads
+Strategy: covered calls or collar spreads

-If you own the stock, you could sell OTM calls here to generate significant income.
+If you own the stock, you could sell OTM calls here to generate extra income.
 This is because the “greed premium” is high, which you can take advantage of, but it will have to come with a cap to your upside.

 Vertical spreads and skew